 The court may order child support to continue beyond that child’s age of majority, into adulthood.
 For the court to order such support, the adult-child must have a significant mental or physical disability that prevents him or her from living independently.

-Does child support automatically reduce when one of my children emancipates?
+Does child support in AZ automatically reduce when one of my children emancipates?

 Will virtual visitation with my children reduce my child support obligation?

 No, virtual visitation will not reduce your child support.
 Virtual visitation, or e-visitation, is intended to supplement and enhance parent-child communication and is not intended to be a substitute or replacement for face-to-face interaction.
 The time involved in e-visitation does not reduce the noncustodial parent’s child support obligation and is not a justification for the custodial parent’s relocation.

 Questions from clients on child support laws in Arizona

 My husband just recently went to court to increase the child support order for his daughters mother as she wasn’t paying the 30% she was supposed to.
 Her mother had a second child 9 months ago, so according to the calculator that gives her a $303 deduction that makes her calculator come to $0.
 At mediation, the mediator confused my husband and convinced him her child support would be zero, even though this deduction is discretionary and not mandatory.
 Her mother ended with a $0 child support order and also is being allowed to claim her 50% of the years for taxes while my husband has Full financial responsibility of his daughter, and also has full custody of his daughter so she lives with us full time and only sees her mother 3 nights a month.
 Is this possible for her child support to be zero simply because she has a second child?
 Is it possible for her to be allowed to claim her 50% of the years with 0% child support paid?